Z (1969 film): Critical response

-At the time of release, Chicago Sun-Times film critic Roger Ebert, who named Z the best film of 1969, liked the screenplay and its message, and wrote, "[Z] is a film of our time.
+At the time of release, Chicago Sun-Times film critic Roger Ebert, who named Z the best film of 1969, liked the screenplay and its message, and wrote: "[Z] is a film of our time.
 It is about how even moral victories are corrupted.
 It will make you weep and will make you angry.
 It will tear your guts out...When the Army junta staged its coup in 1967, the right-wing generals and the police chief were cleared of all charges and 'rehabilitated.'
 Those responsible for unmasking the assassination now became political criminals.
 These would seem to be completely political events, but the young director Costa-Gavras has told them in a style that is almost unbearably exciting.
 Z is at the same time a political cry of rage and a brilliant suspense thriller.
 It even ends in a chase: Not through the streets but through a maze of facts, alibis and official corruption."

-In 2006, James Berardinelli wrote, "Z was the third feature film from Greek-born Costa-Gavras, but it is the movie that captured him to the world's attention, winning a Best Foreign Language Film Oscar.
+In 2006, critic James Berardinelli wrote: "Z was the third feature film from Greek-born Costa-Gavras, but it is the movie that captured him to the world's attention, winning a Best Foreign Language Film Oscar.
 It introduced the director's signature approach of combining overt political messages with edge-of-the-seat tension."
-Jonathan Richards wrote in 2009, "It's hard to overstate the impact that this Oscar-winning procedural thriller had in 1969, on a world roiling in political activism, repression, and discord.
+Jonathan Richards wrote in 2009: "It's hard to overstate the impact that this Oscar-winning procedural thriller had in 1969, on a world roiling in political activism, repression, and discord.
 In the U.S., the Vietnam War was on the front burner, the populace was passionately engaged, and the police riots outside the '68 Chicago Democratic Convention and the murder of Black Panther Fred Hampton were raw wounds.
-With this stylish, intense indictment of the assassination of a leftist political leader by a right wing government cabal in his native Greece, director Costa-Gavras struck a nerve that resonated here and around the globe."
+With this stylish, intense indictment of the assassination of a leftist political leader by a right-wing government cabal in his native Greece, director Costa-Gavras struck a nerve that resonated here and around the globe."

+In 2009, Armond White praised the film and wrote: "Ending with a provocative, unorthodox tally of fascist clampdowns on freedom of expression and the arts, Costa-Gavras angles his exposé with a frightening coda that encapsulates the on-going political struggle.
+He avoids hippie optimism and foresees contemporary cynicism with a basic thriller device: a warning.
+Z carries the reverberations of that cultural shift from enlightenment to paranoia in each of its shrewdly devised tropes from common genres.
+Costa-Gavras expresses the tension and terror of political conspiracy that haunted the democratic and anti-war movements of the sixties—and still does."

 On Rotten Tomatoes, the film has a 94% "fresh" score based on 47 reviews, with an average rating of 8.2/10.
 The site's consensus states: "Powerfully effective, this anti-fascist political thriller stands out as both high-conscience melodrama and high-tempo action movie."

-The film was voted in Times list of The 15 Best Political Films of All Time.
+The film was voted in Times list of "The 15 Best Political Films of All Time."

 The film was selected to be screened in the Cannes Classics section of the 2015 Cannes Film Festival.